bradtaniguchi/IMSRoomRenter/NOTES.md

 Going to checkout Bug4, and possibly if time allows integrate view menu to support pictures of rooms.

 Fixed Bug 4, and removing spare code not being used.
+V added default centering of Popups, creates unusual sizes for popups, but not important.

+TODO: for 1.1
+1. Add Popup to Clockin for clarrification
+2. Add ViewRoom Button during Clockin
+3. Choose DatabasePrint under file OR IMSAdmin create -Databaseprint is lazy, but useful
+    -IMSAdmin terminal popup would be most useful
+4. Add self.sysprint() throughout code for debuggin
+5. Clean Up Code
+6. remove 'b'  in about menu
+7. Add Copyright license under all files

 =========================BUGS
 BUG1: [1/7/16] fixed!
 [1/11/16]